-Our common stock has been approved for listing on NASDAQ under the trading symbol "MEDP."
+We have applied to have our common stock listed on NASDAQ under the trading symbol "MEDP."

 Stamp Taxes

 If you purchase shares of common stock offered in this prospectus, you may be required to pay stamp taxes and other charges under the laws and practices of the country of purchase, in addition to the offering price listed on the cover page of this prospectus.